Science Achievement Graduate Fellows

 - Mildred Dresselhaus Science Achievement Graduate Scholarship in Physics

 - Janet L. Norwood Science Achievement Graduate Scholarship in Statistics

 These prestigious scholarships are unique in STEM and provide a high level of recognition to the awardees, which will continue throughout their careers.

-In addition to providing graduate scholarships, the program sponsors annually two distinguished lectures in the college in honor of the women for whom the graduate scholarships are named.
+In addition to providing graduate scholarships, the program sponsors, with funds from the Russell E. Marker Lecture series, annually two distinguished lectures in the college in honor of the women for whom the graduate scholarships are named.
 These lectures rotate among the seven departments.
-The invited lectures will be given by women who are currently prominent in their respective fields.
+The invited lectures will be given by individuals who are currently prominent in their respective fields and have demonstrated record of supporting women and gender-diverse individuals.
 The current scholarship holders select the lecturers and act as hosts for the lecture.